-- A.60 Apprenticeship achievements in Hull & East Yorkshire are concentrated in retail and commercial enterprise (38% of all achievements), business, administration, and law (21%) and engineering and manufacturing technologies (15%) subject areas.
-Sectors in which apprenticeship achievements are more specialised in Hull & East Yorkshire than at the national level include retail and commercial enterprise (38% vs 11% nationally) and construction, planning and the built environment (7% vs 6% nationally). - A.61 Within the HEY LEP region, apprenticeship achievements in retail and commercial enterprise are heavily concentrated in the East Riding of Yorkshire (50% vs 11% nationally) and accounts for 38% of all apprenticeship achievements in Hull & East Yorkshire.
-Business, administration and law has a high concentration in the City of Kingston upon Hull (32%).
+- A.67 For the latest academic year available of 2021/22, apprenticeship achievements in Hull & East Yorkshire are concentrated in engineering and manufacturing technologies (28%), retail and commercial enterprise (23% of all achievements), and business, administration, and law (19%) subject areas. - A.68 For the purposes of this updated report, national level apprenticeship achievements data was not made available.
+But for the previous iteration of this study, covering academic year 2019/20, the sectors in which apprenticeship achievements are more specialised in Hull & East Yorkshire than at the national level include retail and commercial enterprise (38% vs 11% nationally) and construction, planning and the built environment (7% vs 6% nationally). - A.69 Within the HEY region, apprenticeship achievements in retail and commercial enterprise are heavily concentrated in the East Riding of Yorkshire (87% of all in the district) and accounts for 20% of all apprenticeship achievements in Hull & East Yorkshire.
+Engineering and manufacturing technologies has a similarly high concentration in both of the HEY local authority areas, accounting for 30% of all East Riding achievements and 24% in Kingston upon Hull.

-- A.62 Apprenticeship achievements in some sectors account for a smaller share than is seen at the national level, including in health, public services and care (11% vs 23% nationally), business, administration and law (21% vs 29% nationally) and engineering and manufacturing technologies (15% vs 18% nationally).
-Given that there are high proportions of FE achievements in these sectors and the fact that these sectors are important for the Hull & East Yorkshire economy in terms of number of jobs and strategic priorities, take-up of apprenticeships within these sectors is lower than is seen nationally and could suggest a skills supply gap if demand is proven. - A.63 The impact of COVID-19 on apprenticeship starts and its implication for skills supply is a national and local challenge.
-Nationally, many large businesses have announced their intention to temporarily suspend their apprenticeship programmes.
-In the HEY LEP region, there were fewer apprenticeships undertaken to the academic year ending 2021 than the previous two years, however the most recent year has seen a shift towards advanced level apprenticeships being undertaken (approximately +5%) at the expense of higher level (-42%) and intermediate level (-34%) apprenticeships. - A.64 Within the HEY LEP region, apprenticeship starts for the 2019/20 academic year has seen lower numbers across the board, with 26% fewer apprenticeship starts overall compared to 2017/18.
-The decline has been particularly sharp in Hull (-30%) compared to East Riding of Yorkshire (-21%) over this same period.
-Apprenticeship starts by subject area in 2017/18 compared to 2019/20 demonstrates notable decline in apprenticeships in leisure, travel and tourism (-45%), information and communication technology (-43%) and retail and commercial enterprise (-32%) across the HEY LEP area.
-Meanwhile, there has been an uptake in apprenticeship starts in science and mathematics (175%), education and training (65%) and arts, media and publishing (17%) over this same period.
+For the academic year 2020/21, apprenticeship achievements in some sectors account for a smaller share than is seen at the national level, including in health, public services and care (11% vs 23% nationally) and business, administration and law (19% vs 20% nationally).
+Given that there are high proportions of FE achievements in these sectors and the fact that these sectors are important for the Hull & East Yorkshire economy in terms of number of jobs and strategic priorities, take-up of apprenticeships within these sectors was lower in 2019/20 than is seen nationally and could suggest a skills supply gap if demand is proven.

+- A.70 The impact of COVID-19 on apprenticeship starts and its implication for skills supply is a national and local challenge.
+Nationally, many large businesses announced their intention to temporarily suspend their apprenticeship programmes in 2021.
+In the HEY region, there were fewer apprenticeships undertaken to the academic year ending 2021 than the previous two years, however the most recent year has seen a shift away from advanced level (approximately -21%) and intermediate level (-approximately -42%) apprenticeships being undertaken, whilst achievements in higher level apprenticeships grew by 36% between academic year ending 2022 and 2021. - A.71 Within the HEY region, apprenticeship starts for the 2021/22 academic year has seen lower numbers relative to before the pandemic, with 10% fewer apprenticeship starts overall compared to 2019/20.
+The decline has been equally as sharp in Hull (-10%) compared to East Riding of Yorkshire (-10%) over this same period.
+Apprenticeship starts by subject area in 2019/20 compared to 2021/22 demonstrates notable decline in apprenticeships in leisure, travel and tourism (-33%) and business administration and law (-28%) across the HEY area.
+Meanwhile, there has been an uptake in apprenticeship starts in engineering and manufacturing (+51%), ICT (+25%) and health, public services and care (+13%) over this same period.